Skip to navigation Skip to content

 Transfer to Austudy or Youth Allowance (YA) (student) from another payment 010-01020060

-This document outlines how a current income support customer can apply to transfer to Austudy or Youth Allowance (YA) as a student.
-It covers how to determine the most beneficial payment for the customer.
+This document outlines how a current income support customer can apply to transfer to Austudy or Youth Allowance (YA) as a student and includes how to determine the most appropriate payment for the customer.

 Claiming a student payment

-Customers wishing to have their eligibility for YA or Austudy assessed as a student must submit a new claim, unless they are already receiving:
+Customers wishing to test their eligibility for YA or Austudy as a student must submit a new claim, unless they are already receiving:

 Claims for YA or Austudy can be submitted using: